Azure/azure-powershell/src/KeyVault/KeyVault/help/New-AzManagedHsm.md

 ```

 ### -Name
-Specifies a name of the managed hsm to create.
+Specifies a name of the managed HSM to create.
 The name can be any combination of letters, digits, or hyphens.
 The name must start and end with a letter or digit.
 The name must be universally unique.